 Skip to main content

-GPT & GenAI for Startup Storytelling
+GPT and GenAI for Startup Storytelling

 For startups, creating pitch scripts, sales emails, and elevator pitches with generative AI (GenAI) can help you not only save time but also validate your marketing and wording.
 Curious?
 Here are a few prompt hacks for startups to create,improve, and validate buyer personas, your startup's mission/vision statements, and unique selling proposition (USP) definitions.